-I have this recipe for what I call Apple Cake.
+I have this recipe for a very old-fashioned Apple Tart.
 I got the recipe from my mother who wrote it in her recipe scrapbook somewhere in the ’60s or ’70s.
-She often used to make Apple Cake in round pie dishes for visitors and serve it as you would a pie.
+She often used to make Apple Tart in round pie dishes for visitors and serve it as you would a pie.
 It is not a straightforward apple pie though, as it has a more cake-like texture and there’s no pastry involved.
-We also had Apple Cake for dessert after Sunday lunch, on hey-days and holidays.
+We also had Apple Tart for dessert after Sunday lunch, on hey-days and holidays.
 And the best part?
 It was delicious, super easy to make and budget-friendly.

-For my eldest daughter’s third birthday party I decided to make Apple Cake for the parents of her little friends.
+For my eldest daughter’s third birthday party, I decided to make Apple Tart for the parents of her little friends.
 I made a double batch in a large rectangular dish as I had quite a few mouths to feed.
 I became “the mom who can bake”!
 Since then I have shared this recipe with so many people that I have lost count.
-In fact, I get asked for it so often that I have a copy saved on my phone for easy sharing!
+I get asked for it so often that I have a copy saved on my phone for easy sharing!

-I have submitted this recipe for my younger daughter’s school recipe book, we have used it for school projects (make a video of you cooking something in Afrikaans) and I have turned it into cupcake sized tarts when we needed something special for a Ladies Tea.
-I have been asked to make “that Apple thing of yours” for many a bring-and-share party and have had complaints from people when they hear Apple Cake was on offer at a gathering they didn’t attend!
-Apple Cake is the king of all my recipes and it’s not even mine!
+I have submitted this recipe for my younger daughter’s school recipe book, we have used it for school projects (make a video of you cooking something in Afrikaans) and I have turned it into cupcake-sized tarts when we needed something special for a Lady’s Tea.
+“Please make that Apple thing of yours” is a common request for bring-and-share parties and I have had complaints from people when they hear Apple Tart was on offer at a gathering they didn’t attend!
+Apple Tart is the king of all my recipes and it’s not even mine!
 How I wish I knew the very talented creator of my recipe to thank her… and to look at what other recipes she has to offer!